duttm/PACE2/examples/amber_example/README.md

     "structure_out"     : "6pti.min1.xyz" ## simulation output file (amber restart file)
 ```

-We note that PACE has been designed for separate pre-md and md stage.
+We note that PACE has been designed for separate pre-md and md stages.
 This is applicable for MD engines such as GROMACS.
 However, the amber MD engine does
 not require 2 separate stages to run an MD simulation.
 Hence, we have run the amber simulation in the pre-md stage, and the md-stage is left empty.
 In future versions
-of PACE, we will fix this design issue.
+of PACE, we will incorporate a single stage MD simulation feature.